-- considered actuarially sound if adjustments are made outside of the rate setting process described in the rate certification. - (c) consistent with 42 CFR §438.7(c), the final contracted rates in each cell must either match the capitation rates or be within the rate ranges in the rate certification.
+- v.
+The effective dates of changes to the Medicaid managed care program (including eligibility, benefits, payment rate requirements, incentive programs, and program initiatives) should be consistent with the assumptions used to develop the capitation rates. - vi.
+As part of CMS's determination of whether or not the rate certification submission and supporting documentation adequately demonstrate that the rates were developed using generally accepted actuarial practices and principles, CMS will consider whether the submission demonstrates the following: - (a) all adjustments to the capitation rates, or to any portion of the capitation rates, must reflect reasonable, appropriate, and attainable costs in the actuary's judgment and must be included in the rate certification. - (b) adjustments to the rates that are performed outside of the rate setting process described in the rate certification are not considered actuarially sound under 42 CFR §438.4.
+Therefore, the rates will not be considered actuarially sound if adjustments are made outside of the rate setting process described in the rate certification. - (c) consistent with 42 CFR §438.7(c), the final contracted rates in each cell must match the capitation rates in the rate certification.
 This is required in total and for each and every rate cell. - vii.
 Rates must be certified for all time periods in which they are effective, and a certification must be provided for rates for all time periods.
 Rates from a previous rating period cannot be used for a future time period without an actuarial certification of the rates for the new rating period. - viii.
-Procedures for rate certifications for rate and contract amendments, include: - (a) CMS requires that the state submit a new rate certification when the rates or rate ranges change, except for changes permitted in 42 CFR §438.7(c)(3). - (b) for contract amendments that do not affect the rates or rate range, CMS does not require a new rate certification from the state.
-However, if the contract amendment revises the covered populations, services furnished under the contract or other changes that could reasonably change the rate development and rates, the state and its actuary must provide supporting documentation indicating the rationale as to why the rates continue to be actuarially sound in accordance with 42 CFR §438.4. - (c) there are several circumstances when CMS would not require a new rate certification: - (i) a state changes the capitation rates paid to the plans, but the capitation rates still fall within the certified rate ranges for that rating period and of the contract. - (ii) a state applies risk scores to the capitation rates paid to the plans under a risk adjustment methodology described in the rate certification for that rating period and contract, in accordance with 42 CFR §438.7(b)(5)(iii). - (d) any time a rate changes for any reason other than application of an approved payment term (e.g., risk adjustment methodology), which was included in the initial managed care contract, the state must submit a contract amendment to CMS, even if the rate change does not need a new rate certification.
+Procedures for rate certifications for rate and contract amendments, include: - (a) CMS requires that the state submit a new rate certification when the rates change, except for changes permitted in 42 CFR §438.7(c)(3). - (b) for contract amendments that do not affect the rates (except for changes permitted in 42 CFR §438.7(c)(3)), CMS does not require a new rate certification from the state.
+However, if the contract amendment revises the covered populations, services furnished under the contract or other changes that could reasonably change the rate development and rates, the state and its actuary must provide supporting documentation indicating the rationale as to why the rates continue to be actuarially sound in accordance with 42 CFR §438.4. - (c) there are several circumstances when CMS would not require a new rate certification:

+- (i) the state may increase or decrease capitation rate per rate cell up to 1.5 percent range, in accordance with 42 CFR §438.7(c)(3). - (ii) a state applies risk scores to the capitation rates paid to the plans under a risk adjustment methodology described in the rate certification for that rating period and contract, in accordance with 42 CFR §438.7(b)(5)(iii). - (d) any time a rate changes for any reason other than application of an approved payment term (e.g., risk adjustment methodology), which was included in the initial managed care contract, the state must submit a contract amendment to CMS, even if the rate change does not need a new rate certification.